sydasif/python-book/docs/source/03_collection/02_list.md

 ## List Function and Method

-Lists have a few functions/method that are used to control and edit the data stored in a list.
+Lists have a few functions/methods that are used to control and manage the data stored in a list.

-- `.append()`
+- .append()

 This method gives the chance to add an item/element to an existing list.